UNIVERSITY – the how to’s, the do’s and the don’ts (Part 2)

 - Stay on top of work!

 It took a year for me to really settle into the work load of university life and to adapt to the style of pretty much totally independent work.
 If you have a deadline, do NOT leave it till the day before!
 I wish someone had drilled this into me more at the start.
-All of my stress-induced break downs and tears were solely the result of getting snowed under mountains of work that I had time to do, but just left till the last second to complete.
+All of my stress-induced tears were solely the result of getting snowed under mountains of work that I had time to do, but just left till the last second to finish.

 - Ask for help if you need it.